 - New development in identified flood hazard, fluvial erosion, and river corridor protection areas should be avoided.
-If new development is to be built in such areas, it should not exacerbate flooding and fluvial erosion. - The protection and restoration of flood plains and upland forested areas that attenuate and moderate flooding and fluvial erosion should be encouraged. - Flood emergency preparedness and response planning should be encouraged.
+If new development is to be built in such areas, it should not exacerbate flooding and fluvial erosion. - Flood plains and upland forested areas that attenuate and moderate flooding and fluvial erosion should be protected and restored. - Flood emergency preparedness and response planning should be encouraged.

 - Maintain and regularly update the Local Emergency Operations Plan. - Continue to meet the VTrans Road and Bridge standards.
-Encourage participation in regional road foreman trainings and Transportation Advisory Committee meetings. - Attempt to achieve yearly updating of the Town's transportation infrastructure information in the Vermont Online Bridge and Culvert Inventory Tool. - Identify and replace undersized and failing culverts. - Relocate the Fire Station and HED garage out of the floodplain, or floodproof these structures to 500year flood standards.
+Encourage participation in regional road foreman trainings and Transportation Advisory Committee meetings. - Attempt to achieve yearly updating of the Town's transportation infrastructure information in the Vermont Online Bridge and Culvert Inventory Tool. - Identify and replace undersized and failing culverts. - Relocate the Fire Station and HED garage out of the floodplain or flood proof these structures to 500-year flood standards. - Maintain and regularly update the Local Hazard Mitigation Plan.